Welcome to our FAQs section. Here you will find lots of answers to standard questions relating to Supporters Trusts.

 Example: Cambridge United

-If you haven’t done so already you can sign up to receive a fortnightly media briefing, which covers all the main stories from SD, our members and the sporting environments in which they compete.
-Just leave your name and email address on the sign up facility on the homepage.
+If you haven’t done so already you can sign up to receive our weekly media briefing, which covers all the main stories from SD, our members and the sporting environments in which they compete.
+Just Contact Us.